DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 All decoders that are not in an engine are accessory decoders including turnouts.

-Besides being defined all turnouts, as well as any other DCC accessories connected in this fashion, can always be operated using the DCC COMMAND STATION Accessory command:
+Any DCC Accessory Decoder based turnouts, as well as any other DCC accessories connected in this fashion, can always be operated using the DCC COMMAND STATION Accessory command:

 Accessory Decoder Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two interchangeable commands for controlling Accessory Decoders, the Address/Subaddress method (aka "Dual-Coil" method) and linear addressing method.
 You can either specify an address and it's subaddress (Addresses 0-511 with Subaddresses from 0-3) or the straight linear address (Addresses from 0 -2047)

-For example, address/subaddres 0,3 would be linear address 4.
+For example, address/subaddress 0,3 would be linear address 4.
 And address 2 would be address 2, subaddress 3

 Here is a spreadsheet in .XLSX format to help you: `Decoder Address Decoder Table <../downloads/documents.html#stationary-decoder-address-table-xlsx-spreadsheet>`_